msberends/AMR/index.md

 # `AMR` (for R) <img src="./logo.svg" align="right"/>

+> Update May 2022: EUCAST 2022 and CLSI 2022 guidelines have been added for `as.rsi()`!
+>
-> Update March 2022: All functions in this package are considered to be stable.
-Updates to the AMR interpretation rules (such as by EUCAST and CLSI), the microbial taxonomy, and the antibiotic dosages will all be updated every 6 to 12 months.
+> Updates to the AMR interpretation rules (such as by EUCAST and CLSI), the microbial taxonomy, and the antibiotic dosages will all be updated every 6 to 12 months.

 ### What is `AMR` (for R)?